conmaol/wambsgans/nouns/u/un/Untergang.md

 # Untergang

-`Untergang` ‘fall, downfall, death, doom, sinking’ is a masculine [deverbal noun](../../deverbalNouns.md).
+`Untergang` ‘a fall, a downfall, a death, doom, a sinking’ is a masculine [deverbal noun](../../deverbalNouns.md).

 *qv.* **[untergehen](../../../verbs/u/un/untergehen.md)** *vb.* ‘go down’